Clement-XVII/Powershell/standby/README.md

-Allows to put the computer in standby mode
+Allows to put the computer in sleep mode